Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_dataengineering_ml_using_snowpark_python/getting_started_with_dataengineering_ml_using_snowpark_python.md

 > aside positive
 > IMPORTANT:
 > - If you are using a machine wth Apple M1 chip, follow [these instructons](https://docs.snowflake.com/en/developer-guide/snowpark/python/setup) to create the virtual environment and install Snowpark Python instead of what's described below.
-> - If you already have an account on [Hex](https://app.hex.tech/login), then Snowpark for Python is built-in so you don't have to install it.
-In that case, skip to the next section.

 ```python
 conda create --name snowpark-de-ml -c https://repo.anaconda.com/pkgs/snowflake python=3.8